aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

  - `/start`      : to view available commands on the Coffee Machine i have at my home
  - `/CupCoffee`  : to "buy" Miguel a cup of Coffee
  - `/CupTea`     : to "buy" Miguel a cup of Tea
+ - `/cappuccino` : to buy a cup of Cappuccino
+ - `/decaf`      : to buy a cup of decaf. coffee
  - `/status`     : to view the current status of the Philips Senseo Coffee Machine

 Try it out is free and is #FUN.
 Great for a meeting or a conversation online.